odanrc/EBIS/README.md

 EBIS is a system to allow people with physical disabilities use computers.
 It emulates mouse and keyboard commands with facial gestures, such as blinking and eye movement.
 It is based on the article "Monocular Gaze Tracking System for Disabled People Assistance".
 If you use this system, please cite  (TODO cite).

+The system is provided AS IS under the MIT License.

 ## SYSTEM REQUIREMENTS

 Currently, only Linux is supported.
 The system uses OpenCV for the algorithms, and SDL 2.0 and X11 for command generation.